 If you experience skin blistering or peeling, a rash that covers a large area of the body, a rash that spreads quickly, or a rash combined with fever or discomfort, seek medical attention immediately.

-Pregnancy: There are no adequate studies of use of this medication by pregnant women.
-This medication should not be taken during pregnancy.
+Pregnancy: This medication should not be taken during pregnancy.
+Bosutinib may cause severe harm to a developing baby if it is taken by the mother while she is pregnant.
 Female partners of men taking this medication should not become pregnant.
 Both females and males must use a reliable method of birth control (e.g., condoms, birth control pill) during treatment and for at least 4 weeks after treatment is finished.
 If you become pregnant while taking this medication, contact your doctor immediately.

-Breast-feeding: It is not known if bosutinib passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+Breast-feeding: This medication passes into breast milk.
+If you are a breast-feeding mother and are taking bosutinib, it may affect your baby.
 Due to the potential for serious harm to a baby if they are exposed to this medication, breast-feeding mothers are advised not use this medication.

 Children: The safety and effectiveness of this medication have not been established for children.